dscpe/dscpe.github.io/index.md

 <hr>

-<b> We’re pleased to announce that the DSCPE 2026 application will open in May.
+<b><p align="center">We’re pleased to announce that the DSCPE 2026 application will open in May.
 Stay tuned for further updates.</b>

 <hr>